opendatadiscovery/odd-platform/docs/Overview.md

 ## Features and use cases
 Dive into ODD opportunities with a list of ODD features and use cases for different types of users.
 ## Start using ODD
 [Get started](https://github.com/opendatadiscovery/odd-platform/blob/main/docker/README.md) right now or [schedule demo](https://calendly.com/germanosin/opendatadiscovery-demo?month=2022-01) for free.
-To get more info go to [opendatadiscovery.org](https://opendatadiscovery.org/)
+See also [opendatadiscovery.org](https://opendatadiscovery.org/)

 <!---